marzeverett/vitaldb_manager/Experiment_Plan_old.md

 C:
 One datastream from all cases used to predict one datastream from all cases

+D: (No) Think we are not going to do this since it isn't feasible for the amount of data and cases we have.

 ## AE Separate Latent Space (Network 2)
 ### By Datastream